Who, What and Why is Captain Realty?

 What are your specialties?

-Besides knowing how to properly cook broccoli, and ride a bicycle without hands...Working with Buyers to locate and purchase Multi-unit Buildings (including mixed use live/work spaces) and Vintage Single Family Homes, along with classic style lofts.
+Besides knowing how to properly cook broccoli, and ride a bicycle without hands...Working with Buyers to locate and purchase Multi-unit Buildings (including mixed use live/work spaces) and Vintage Single Family Homes, along with classic style lofts and unique properties that defy one adjective descriptions, but as a famous Supreme Court Justice once said, "I know it when it I see it."

 What's the deal with multi-unit buildings?

-These are commonly referred to as two flats, three flats, etc. I feel they help a homeowner control his mortgage cost so that he or she can do other things with their life besides working endlessly to pay an extravagant mortgage.
+These are commonly referred to as two flats, three flats & four flats, or in other regions as multi-family homes, or duplexes and triplexes.
+I feel they help a homeowner control their mortgage cost so that he or she can do other things with their life besides working endlessly to pay an extravagant mortgage.
 Depending on the building, an owner's rent can be reduced by half, or in some cases pay nothing.
 And even, if things line up, earn money every month.
 In addition, and this is huge, you choose your neighbors.
 Ask any condo owner how they feel about their neighbors, and you are bound to hear a litany of complaints.
 But in this situation, you are selecting tenants (without violating Fair Housing Rules) that create the vibe you want from your home.
 And they return it back to you.
 You are not paranoid about locking your door because you know everyone in your building.
 BBQ's and gardens bring you together and create a true community energy that is missing from so much of modern life.
 One more important aspect in Chicago is that owner occupied multi-units ensure that a block has a better chance of staying trouble free.
 Some of Chicago's problems are caused by residents who live in buildings with landlords who only care about a rent check and have no involvement on the block.
-Keeping buildings owner occupied lessens the risk of this.
+Keeping buildings owner occupied lessens the risk of this while continuing to allow a neighborhood the important socio-economic diversity that comes from a mix of owners and renters.

 Would it be difficult to rent out an apartment in my multi-unit?